space-wizards/docs/src/en/proposals/emogarbage-xenoarch-redux.md

 The **Resequencer** simply takes the existing nodes and shuffles them, creating new connections.
 This can completely flip the effects of an artifact and enable new wacky combinations.
-It can also help reach particularly hard to get nodes and allow science to 100% complete and artifact.
+It can also help reach particularly hard to get nodes and allow science to fully unlock the artifact.

 The **Arti-nUKer** is a special device that obliterates all active nodes on an artifact.
 The severed connections are automatically merged, fixing any holes created in the structure.
 This is basically a free re-roll of effects paired with easier to activate high-depth nodes.

-The Resequencer and Arti-nUKer can both serve as mid-tier research to provide optional depth for the truly engaged archeologists.
+The Resequencer and Arti-nUKer both serve as mid-tier research to provide optional depth for the truly engaged archeologists, without the boring technical complexity of the traversal distorter.

-## Artifact Reports
+## Research Generation
-The original version of research generation from artifacts simply came from destroying the artifact in exchange for points.
-This has been gutted significantly and now it is basically just a risk-free button you press.
-This proposal aims to reintroduce that interest.

-Research is generated at the new **reliquary console** through **artifact reports**.
-The data for the reliquary console can be sent via the analysis console, which sends a copy of the current state of the artifact.
-Players can then choose which copy of the artifact to use for a report, allowing for backups to be made if someone horrifically obliterates an artifact.
+The analysis console UI will show the current research value of the artifact as well as the value it needs to exceed to generate more research.

+This will also show the calculation for how the research value is achieved, providing more info and transparency to players.

 The research value for an artifact is calculated similarly to how it is now:
-- Latent nodes give value based on the effect/trigger/depth of a node.
+- Unlocked nodes give research based on their effect, stimulus, and depth.
-- Nodes that have been scanned via the handheld node scanner give additional research.
-- An artifact with no locked nodes has an additional bonus.
+- Artifacts with no locked nodes grant an additional bonus.

 However, there are factors which can damage the research value of an artifact:
+- Nodes with completely degraded durability (gluing the artifact to repair it does not incur this penalty)
-- Missing nodes, such as those from the effect of the Arti-nUKer
+- Missing nodes, such as those from the effect of the Arti-nUKer.
-- Nodes with destroyed durability, such as from the effects of the repeated activation.
-Glued artifacts do not suffer from this loss in value.
-- Extra/non-original nodes, such as from the effects of the Splicer or any future machines.
+- Additional nodes, such as from the effects of the Splicer.

-When a report is submitted, players will receive research based on all these factors.
-A single artifact can have multiple reports submitted, however, more research points are only given for the increase in value between the two reports (100 value report -> 250 value report yields only 150 points).

-The combination of these mechanics provides a risk-reward for modifying artifacts, introducing strategy around whether or not the modifications are worth the loss in value.
-Perhaps you can make a epic exploding teleport gun artifact, but it isn't worth much to the scientific community.
+Note that the calculation for the last two points is based on the total number of nodes in the original vs. the current artifact.
+If you destroy 2 nodes and then repair it by splicing 2 nodes onto it, you incur 0 penalty.

+To actually gain research from the artifact, you must place it on an analyzer and begin the 'research' task in the analysis console UI.
+This begins a 30 second countdown where the artifact must remain on the analyzer, cannot be activated, cannot have any stimuli trigger, and the analyzer must remain powered.

+This provides an interesting window wherein sabotage and other such measures can be taken to steal the artifact or otherwise interrupt science.

+At the end of this countdown, the research is added into the server and a glorious sound effect plays.